It has changed its formula several times, some for the better, some for the worse, but it is a regular presence at the

 That said, let's get started.

 Note.
 The values in the nutritional table refer to two scoops, not one scoop, which makes the label of this supplement somewhat confusing, and even misleading.

 Packaging, flavor and dissolution

 The packaging, as you can see from the image, is a small red bag with a lot of style.

-There is a bucket version, with more doses and more expensive as well.
+There is the bucket version, with more doses and more expensive as well.

 The flavor I chose was Blue Raz, which means blue raspberry.

 It's the typical pre-workout flavor, sweet and chemical, that you love at the beginning and hate at the end of the bottle.

 As for dissolving, the label only says to shake, not to shake violently and wildly.

 Unfortunately, I only read the label later.

 A shaker with half blue liquid and half foam.

 Anyway, after a little while the foam disappears, and the dissolution is better with the intense shaking, than with the gentle shaking recommended by BSN, which leaves small particles at the bottom of the shaker.

 So, beautiful packaging, great flavor and ok dissolution.

 Nitric oxide and the pump

 For those who don't know, the NO in this supplement refers to Nitric Oxide, that is, nitric oxide.

 For those who like to lift weights and pose in front of the mirror between sets, nitric oxide is a good friend.

 It causes the pump and vascularity to increase, and the ego as well.

 In this aspect the BSN NO-Xplode 3.0 is weak.

 I didn't notice a big difference with this supplement when it comes to the pump.

 It's no wonder, since the only ingredient that theoretically contributes significantly to the pump in this formula is L-Arginine.

 The problem is that L-Arginine is not very effective, and the dose per scoop is not impressive either.

 In other words, NO-Xplode has little NO.

 Energy and motivation

 When it comes to energy, concentration and motivation, the story changes.

 BSN has put several ingredients, such as L-Tyrosine, L-Phenylalanine, Caffeine and others to address this issue.

 A scoop of NO-Xplode is superior to a coffee before training.